kudobuilder/kudo.dev/content/docs/developing-operators/getting-started.md

 ## Testing Your Operator

 You should aim for your operators being tested for day 1.
 To help you with testing your operator, we have developed a tool called test harness (it's also what we use to test KUDO itself).
 For more information please go to [test harness documentation](../testing.md).

+## What's Next

+Take a look at the [Pipe-Tasks](tasks.md#pipe-task) and learn how to create a custom `index.html` starting page in a separate step of the _deploy_ plan and start your Nginx with it.